Atlas002/CTF_WUs/DVCTF_2025/OSINT/B-Prevent/README.md

 ## Challenge Description:

-*Disclaimer: This is a reconstitution of the challenge's description, as I do not have access to the original text as of right now.*

 You have been found by the OCBC (Office central de lutte contre le trafic des biens culturels - Central Office for Combating Trafficking in Cultural Property).
 To guarantee your freedom, you must cooperate: if you manage to provide all the information relating to the investigation, no charges will be brought against you.

-A robbery has been planned to take place soon at the Louvre, and some specific artwork is going to be targeted:
+We have identified that the following works will be attempting to be stolen shortly :

-- Les trois dames de Gand (Anonymous)
+- Les trois dames de Gand
-- Dame à sa toilette (P. Jacobsz)
+- Dame à sa toilette (Pieter Jacobsz Codde)
-- Le Lion de Florence (N.A.
-France)
+- Le Lion de Florence (Nicolas André Monsiau)

-You will need to retrieve their RF inventory numbers and wings of the Louvre they are currently located in and compile it into a flag in the following format:

-Flag format: DVCTF{WING1-RF1_WING2-RF2_WING3-RF3}
+Your mission is to find the name of the AILE in which the items are stored, as well as their main inventory number.

+The flag is in the form : DVCTF{AILE1-RF1_AILE2-RF2_AILE3-RF3}.

+Example:

+Artwork 1 in the DaVinci AILE with RF number 123
+Artwork 2 in the Leonardo AILE with an RF number 456 789
+Artwork 3 in the Mona Lisa AILE with an RF number of 1011
+=> DVCTF{DAVINCI-123_LEONARDO-456789_MONA-1011}

 ## Write up